Atlantic.Net Blog

 You should now see the message in your Inbox or Spam folder.

-It is a good idea to forward all system mail to your external email address.
-In this section, we will set up email forwarding for the root user.
+Forwarding all system mail to your external email address is a good idea.
+This section will set up email forwarding for the root user.

 Edit the /etc/aliases file: